buranJ/Dashboard/README.md

 Material Dashboard comes with 5 color filter choices for both the sidebar and the card headers (blue, green, orange, red and purple) and an option to have a background image on the sidebar.

-Special thanks go to:
-- [Robert McIntosh](https://github.com/mouse0270/bootstrap-notify) for the notification system.
-- [Chartist](https://gionkunz.github.io/chartist-js/) for the wonderful charts.
-- [Nepcha Analytics](https://nepcha.com?ref=readme-md2) for the analytics tool.
-Nepcha is already integrated with Material Dashboard 2.
-You can use it to gain insights into your sources of traffic.

-We are very excited to share this dashboard with you and we look forward to hearing your feedback!

 ## Table of Contents